My name is Carlos Quiles, I was born in 1981 in Badajoz, a Spanish town near the Portuguese border.

 I am always trying to invest some time in all these activities, and also in my multiple interests and projects, among them: reading about national politics and economics of the United Kingdom, Germany, Russia and Lebanon; language learning (specially self-study), finishing my Arabic studies and continuing with my basic Chinese; reading and watching science fiction and fantasy, be it books, comics, tv series or films; drawing (especially anatomy and maps); and pen-and-paper role-playing games (especially to design rules and settings as game master), etc.

 I am not fully proficient in any language, but I think I could say I speak Spanish, English and German; I also speak French, Portuguese, Catalan, Italian, Russian, Dutch and Arabic well enough understand the written and spoken language; and I can read and understand Latin, Ancient Greek and Sanskrit.
-I could probably understand different European and other Indo-European languages, since I studied in the past (but never got to a good level) Swedish, Norwegian, Czech, Polish, Basque.
-I was in the process of learning Chinese, but left it in a basic level.
+I could probably understand different European and other Indo-European languages, since I studied in the past (but never got to a good level) Swedish, Norwegian, Czech, Polish, and also Basque.
+I was in the process of learning Chinese before the residency, but left it in a basic level.

 I am especially interested in dialects, and thus in minority and regional languages too; in fact, I began this project to unify Europeans under a common language, so that we can all learn our plurilinguistic heritage, instead of letting it die while struggling to learn English, German, French, Spanish, Russian, Italian,… I created a project to revitalize our western Iberian regional languages (Galician-Portuguese and Asturian-Leonese dialects), and I came to the idea of reviving Indo-European in Easter 2004, when reading about the history of Extremadura, seeing inscriptions in Lusitanian, an Indo-European Celtic-like dialect that was spoken in zones of modern southwestern Spain and central Portugal, just before the Roman invasion.
 It was so similar to Latin, that I thought Proto-Indo-European had to be just as similar…